Ubuntu Code of Conduct v2.0

 When in doubt, ask for a second opinion.
 Perceived conflicts of interest are important to address; as a leader, act to ensure that decisions are credible even if they must occasionally be unpopular, difficult or favourable to the interests of one group over another.

 This Code is not exhaustive or complete.
-It is not a rulebook; it serves to distill our common understanding of a collaborative, shared environment and goals.
+It is not a rulebook; it serves to distil our common understanding of a collaborative, shared environment and goals.
 We expect it to be followed in spirit as much as in the letter.

 The Ubuntu Code of Conduct is licensed under the Creative Commons Attribution-Share Alike 3.0 license.
 You may re-use it for your own project, and modify it as you wish, just please allow others to use your modifications and give credit to the Ubuntu Project!